rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

     }

-Enable Node After Maintenance
+Enable node after maintenance
 -----------------------------

-This setting allows the Node (all services on an IP address) to continue accepting new connections.
+This setting allows the Node (all services on an IP address) to accept new connections.
-Use this feature to enable a Node after a maintenance.
+Use this feature to enable a node after a maintenance.

 ::